 Highlighting repetitive, ritualistic and quasi-mythical elements in video games, picking up on the leitmotif of what constitutes Aerith’s materiality, Nancy extends the concept by merging of code, form, media, and matter in consideration of the material that is being intently observed (or imagined) by the player.
 Validating layers of metaphysical, personal and cultural meaning that are often lost in contemporary gameplay, the alternative screen resolutions provides the viewer with new opportunities to consider the speculation about this ubiquitous metaphysical character.
 Encompassing the imperfect notions of human fatality and fragility that the all too perfect digital world often ignores.
 The performative elements in videogames often manifest through the fictional objects that furnish these worlds that then cut back into the realm of real life.
 Julia has contributed an original soundscape made of field recordings from a ghost town in Western Tasmania.
 Utilising silence, intricate layers of drone and extraordinarily detailed location recordings, Julia emphasises the trance like state of the child gamer.
 The highly natural compositional elements work in contrast to the highly digital visual output.
 This liminal fantasy is a sound transcription of what could be the transitional and initial stage of a child’s mind, anticipating this vital threshold.

 Single Channel Video.
 12. 36 min. colour | audio

-Nancy Mauro-Flude in collaboration with Lisa Campbell-Smith (original footage) Julia Drouhin (composition)
+Nancy Mauro-Flude - in collaboration with Lisa Campbell-Smith (raw video footage) Julia Drouhin (sound composition)